2003 Stanley Cup playoffs: (2) New Jersey Devils vs. (3) Tampa Bay Lightning

-Western Conference Semifinals
+Western Conference semifinals

 (1) Dallas Stars vs. (7) Mighty Ducks of Anaheim

 This was the first playoff meeting between these two teams.
 Dallas won three of the five games in this year's regular season series.
-Game one is the fourth longest playoff game in NHL history.
+Game one is the fifth longest playoff game in NHL history.

 The Mighty Ducks defeated the Stars in six games.
 In game one, Anaheim gained a 3–1 lead midway through the second period, until Dallas tied the score with 2:47 left in the third period.
-After four scoreless overtime periods, Petr Sykora scored 48 seconds into the fifth overtime to give the Mighty Ducks a 4–3 victory.
+After four scoreless overtime periods, Petr Sykora scored 48 seconds into the fifth overtime to give the Mighty Ducks a 4–3 victory in the fifth-longest game in NHL history.
 Sykora continued his point streak in game two, assisting on all three goals in a 3–2 overtime win for Anaheim.
 Jere Lehtinen scored twice for Dallas in game three, closing out a 2–1 win on Marty Turco's 31-save performance.
 In game four, J.S.
-Giguere stopped all 28 shots he faced and Mike Leclerc scored the only goal in a 1–0 affair for the Mighty Ducks.
+Giguere stopped all 28 shots he faced and Mike Leclerc scored the only goal with 1:47 left in the game in a 1–0 affair for the Mighty Ducks.
 The Dallas Stars stayed alive in game five, forcing a sixth game with two goals from Niko Kapanen.
 In game six, the Mighty Ducks closed out the series and were able to move onto the Conference Finals on Sandis Ozolinsh's goal which gave Anaheim a 4–3 lead with 1:06 left in the third period.